Waipukurau Stormwater Improvements

 Council has released this tender to the market as we aim to engage a suitable contractor to undertake these works.

-Council has proposed 3 parts to this project as outlined below;
+Council has proposed 3 separable portions (SP) to this project as outlined below;

-A project has begun to improve the stormwater network in Waipukurau and reduce flooding in the CBD.
+A project has begun to improve the stormwater network in Waipukurau and reduce flooding.
 Council is currently defining the scope and design with our consultant to evaluate where best to focus our attention.

 This portion of work proposes to construct a new secondary overland flow path to diver flood water entering shops in Ruataniwha Street, this would be achieved by lowering the walkway between No 34 and 36 Ruataniwha Street and attenuate the flow within the dish-like profile of the service lane.